7 Must-Haves for an Impactful Executive Resume

 Use a storytelling formula to share your results:

-- Implemented new procedures that saved the company $40K over 3 months.
+- Implemented new continuous improvement procedures that saved the company $40K over 3 months.

-- Led a team of 12 to increase sales by 30% over the previous year.
+- Introduced a new marketing strategy and led a team of 12 to increase sales 30% over the previous year.

-Unique to executive-level resumes, employers want to see what you can do and how you can lead and develop a team, a division, or a business to drive results.
+Unique to executive-level resumes, employers want to know how you can lead and develop a team, a division, or a business to drive results.
 Demonstrate your ability to manage, find, and develop talent.
 Speak to your ability to direct processes and budgets.

 Results-driven scenarios are a great start, but executive resumes also need to highlight leadership savvy.
 How have you mentored, guided, or helped lead a team to success?
 What is your leadership style and how has that benefited others?
 How have your decisions improved an organization?